-The Gramm-Leach-Bliley Act (GLBA or Act) requires "financial institutions" (which includes colleges and universities) to protect the privacy of their customers, including customers' nonpublic, personal information.
-Because universities are governed by GLBA, Western Michigan University has a responsibility to secure the personal records of its students and employees.
-To ensure this protection, GLBA mandates all institutions establish appropriate administrative, technical, and physical safeguards.
+The Gramm-Leach-Bliley Act requires financial institutions—which includes colleges and universities—to protect the privacy of their customers, including customers' nonpublic, personal information.
+Because universities are governed by the GLBA, Western Michigan University has a responsibility to secure the personal records of its students and employees.
+To ensure this protection, the GLBA mandates all institutions establish appropriate administrative, technical and physical safeguards.

-In an effort to set safeguarding standards, the Act directs that all financial institutions implement an Information Security Program, and designate a program coordinator.
+In an effort to set safeguarding standards the GLBA directs that all financial institutions implement an Information Security Program and designate a program coordinator.

 The Information Security Program must include five main elements:

 - Designation of an employee or employees as coordinator of the information security program.

 - Identification of internal and external risks to the security and confidentiality of customer information and evaluation of current safeguards.

 - Evaluation of the information security program.